 In Athens, every corner has a story to tell.
 From philosophers to trendy bars to ancient monuments, Athens is the epitome of old meets new.
 I often hear people say Athens was not what they expected, or that they would not go back.
 Athens is a hidden gem.
 Don’t go to Athens expecting it will reveal herself to you.
+I grew up in Greece, and have gone to Athens hundreds of times.
 To truly understand and experience the city you need to see and do both tourist and non-touristy activities.
 Below is a list of my top 10 things to see and do in Athens, Greece.

 Top 10 Things in Athens, You Can’t Miss